testfax/elitepilotslounge/README.md

 - - Primary storage for file information regarding journal events.
 Helps retain real time data in one spot broken down into each Event.
 - - C:\Users\yourUserName\AppData\Roaming\elitepilotslounge
 - Error Logs
+- - Error logging is hard coded to remotely report issues during the alpha testing phase.
-- - Error logging is only local at this time and does not get transported to the website.
-Should you find an error, it will be found in "main.log" in the logs folder.
+- - Error logging, should you find an error, it will be found in "main.log" in the logs folder.
 - - C:\Users\yourUserName\AppData\Roaming\elitepilotslounge\logs
 - App Commander Info
 - - "lounge-client.txt" Contains window positioning, commander information, and wing related information.